spaceman35/spaceman35/now.md

 - Severance season 2

 #### Currently listening to
 - I'm currently super into 윤하 (Younha) out of South Korea.
-She brings what's best about japanese rock into the Korean space, and her songs have lately been about scientific topics!
+She brings what's best about Japanese rock into the Korean space, and her songs have lately been about scientific topics!
 My favorite song right now is [Point Nemo.](https://www.youtube.com/watch?v=GCKSrC6XVOk)

 #### Travels
 - I recently got back from a trip to the Philippines and a trip to Singapore!
 The food was incredible in both places, but the sheer variety of delicious food in Singapore was life-changing.